Technology Requirements & Support

 - A PC running Windows 7 or newer and no more than three years old, or a Mac laptop or desktop no more than four years old.
 Older computers could potentially work, but tend to be glitchy and slow.
 If you have an older computer you think may be sufficient, see below for instructions on testing it with Blackboard Collaborate to see if does the job.

 - Not a Chromebook or tablet.
-Chromebooks (small laptops running the Google Chrome operating system) do not work with our major technology systems, and therefore won’t suffice as your primary computer.
+Chromebooks (small laptops running the Google Chrome operating system) do not work with Blackboard Collaborate, our live online classroom environment, or Rosetta Stone, our second language learning program, and therefore won’t suffice as your primary computer.
 Same goes for tablets like the iPad and Kindle (although these can still be helpful for reading, research, note taking, email, etc.).

 - Available when you need it.
 For students taking four or more courses at Williamsburg, we recommend that you have your own computer.
 All students need access to a computer for several hours a day (depending on course load), which can be challenging when others need to use the same device.